IPNetworkingLab/draft-navarre-quic-flexicast/draft-navarre-quic-flexicast.md

 the flexicast extension during the connection handshake, as specified in {{QUIC-TRANSPORT}}.
 The new transport parameter is defined as follows:

-* flexicast_support (current version uses TBD-03): the presence of this transport parameter indicates support of the flexicast extension.
+* flexicast_support (current version uses TBD-03): this transport parameter indicates support of the flexicast extension.
 The transport parameter contains two boolean values, respectively indicating support of IPv4 and IPv6 for multicast addresses.
 If an endpoint receives the flexicast_support transport parameter with both IPv4 and IPv6 supports set to false (0), it must close the connection with an error type of FC_PROTOCOL_VIOLATION.

 The support of the flexicast extension is conditioned to the support of the multipath extension, as defined in {{MULTIPATH-QUIC}}.
 Since a Flexicast flow is a new multipath path, the support of multipath, with sufficient (e.g., at least 2) path ID, is required, as defined in {{Section 2 of MULTIPATH-QUIC}}.